12 Best Screen Recorder for Linux

 recordMyDesktop is compatible with all major variants of Linux.

-Vokoscreen is a multilingual open-source screencasting program that records your computer screen and audio using the mpeg4 encoding algorithm and h.264 compression method.
+Vokoscreen is a multilingual open-source screencasting program that records your computer screen and audio using the mpeg4 encoding algorithm compression method.
 Enabling you to save the recorded files in both *.mp4 and *.mkv formats, Vokoscreen offers the following key features:

 - Ability to Start, Stop, Pause, and Resume recording using hotkeys